Update: Mauro Soria pointed out that this attack vector can be easily adapted for phishing scenarios:

-However, this is not a Cursor-specific weakness.
-The issue lies in the Remote-SSH extension that Cursor inherits directly from VS Code.
-Therefore, the attack path we discovered likely affects the entire ecosystem of VS Code remote development, putting any developer who connects to an untrusted server at risk.
+This wasn't a Cursor-specific flaw.
+The root cause lies in the Remote-SSH extension that Cursor inherits directly from VS Code.
+Which means the attack path we uncovered could extend across the entire VS Code remote development ecosystem, putting any developer who connects to an untrusted server at risk.

 On the Remote-SSH extension page, Microsoft states: